sergei-kolos/budget-tracker-bot/README.md

 - Add expenses via an interactive conversation
 - View a monthly report grouped by categories, users, and currencies

+Invite codes are cached locally on startup so that each generated code is unique across all families.

 The bot is built with `python-telegram-bot` and uses the Google Sheets API via `gspread`.

 ## Running the Bot